fuzzymfx/fuzzymfx.github.io/content/posts/cbrtl.md

 [**DSA for cbrtl**: a comprehensive guide to getting started with most common data structures and algorithms ->](/blog/dsa.html) (*under construction*)

-Parallelly, we'd be doing what I initially did to get into the industry.
-Build.
+Parallelly, you could start utilizing your DSA superpowers into building stuff.
+This is where the fun begins.

 ### Building